microsoft/coyote/docs/_learn/programming-models/actors/synchronous-execution.md

 the `target` actor.

 Note that this is only one level deep.
-If the event handler invoked by the actor creation or event handling decodes to send more events to other actors, then the above synchronous methods do **not** wait for that additional work to be completed, unless those events are sent to `this.Id` which does stop the actor from becoming idle.
+If the event handler invoked by the actor creation or event handling decides to send more events to other actors, then the above synchronous methods do **not** wait for that additional work to be completed, unless those events are sent to `this.Id` which does stop the actor from becoming idle.